austin-rt/useMemo/README.md

 Because we memoized the results of our function, we've created referential equality and eliminated any unnecessary renders, making our React app more performant.

+If you only came here for the React piece, thanks so much for reading, and look out for the `useRef` article next!

+---

 But what to do about our computationally expensive `jacobsthal` function?

-If you only came here for the React piece, thanks so much for reading, and look out for the `useRef` article next!
-Otherwise, let's memoize this `jacobsthal` function!
+Time to refactor.

 We begin by creating a `previousValues` parameter with a default value of an empty array.
 This will be our cache that we will later pass to our recursive sequence.
 Doing so will spare our recursive sequence from working overtime.